More detailed information about eczema including a management plan.

-Eczema can be controlled with treatment and by avoiding 'triggers'.
+You can control eczema with treatment and by avoiding 'triggers'.

-Eczema can be controlled with treatment and by avoiding things which can trigger your child's eczema.
+You can control eczema with treatment and by avoiding things which can trigger your child's eczema.

 There is a good chance that your child's eczema will improve or disappear as they get older.